veryaery/node-module-that-loads-configs/README.md

 [![](https://img.shields.io/npm/v/@aery/mlc.svg?colorB=%23C5383B&style=flat-square)](https://www.npmjs.com/package/@aery/mlc)

-A simple, functional, and flexible way to load your configuration files
+A better way to load your configuration files

+### Motivation

+I needed a module to save me from having to write the same snippets of code in every project that required a config.
+There already existed many modules that drastically reduced the amount of code I would have had to write.
+But I often still found myself in very simmilar situations: Like writing snippets to generate default configs.
+Not to mention anyting to do with directories.
+So that's why I made this neat little module.
+I hope you are able to get a simmilar amount of value from it as I

 ### Features

-* Simple, configs loaded with 2 lines of code
+* Simple, load your configs with a single line of code
-* Functional, read with or without defaults and write both files and directories
+* Powerful, read and write both files and directories with defaults
 * Flexible, create support for formats of your needs
-* TypeScript, built in type definitions
+* TypeScript, pre-packaged type definitions
-* JSDocs, together with TypeScript's type definitions for helpful IntelliSense
+* JSDocs, together with TS type definitions enables helpful code completion in modern IDEs
-* Promises

 ### [Documentation](https://aery-chan.github.io/node-module-that-loads-configs/)